Frazou1/ical_filter/README.md

-# iCal Sensor Support for Home Assistant
+# iCal Sensor Support for Home Assistant CUSTOM BY fRaZoU1

 This integration will create sensors for the next few future calendar events, called: